Multienrichment folio of summary plots

 - mem

 integervector of plots to produce.
 Whendo_whichisNULL, then all plots are produced.
-This argument is intended to help produce one plot from a folio, therefore each plot is referred by the number of the plot, in order.- p_cutoff
+This argument is intended to produce only a subset of plots.- mpf

 characterstring used as a title on Cnet plots.- use_raster